tanimasingh23/profile-feed-page/README.md

 ## Getting Started

-Here is my Website containing data about me and recent posts made by me.
+Here is my Website containing data about me and recent posts made by me on facebook.

 ## Bugs and Issues